 There are endless gravel roads going off into the mountains in all directions.
 One snakes over a hill to another Ghost Town called State Line…though 4 wheel drive may be required for that one.

 Or head over to the Hard Luck Mine Castle.
-If you can get the owner to give you a tour (donations required) you will be amazed at what someone built in some very unforgiving terrain.
+If you can get the owner to give you a tour (donations required) you will be amazed at what someone built in some very unforgiving terrain and on top of the old Hard Luck Mine shaft.

 The Ghost Town of Rhyolite, Nevada is about a hour and a half drive one way from Gold Point (On paved roads).
 It is another photographers dream.
 Totally awesome at sunrise or sunset!